mitchellggreenhalgh/mid-distance-webscrapers/README.md

 # mid-distance-webscrapers
  A pair of modules to scrape mid-distance data from TFRRS and MileSplit.
 Can be adapted for other events.

+ To run scrape_milesplit.py, you will need to set up a .env file with your username and password to MileSplit.com and the path to your chromedriver executable.

 # Required software